Adopted by the Board of Directors

 Section 2.
 Staff Associate Organization Membership.
 Any organization constituted primarily of Kansas Community Mental Health Center employees and representing a service or function of the Member Community Mental Health Center (e.g. Financial Managers, Clinical Directors, CSS Directors, Children’s Service Directors, etc.) shall be eligible for Staff Associate Organization Membership.
 Acceptance into membership and assessment of dues shall be determined by the Board of Directors of the Association.
 Persons who are members of staff associate organizations may serve on all association committees, except the Nomination Committee.
 They shall not have a vote on the Board of Directors and shall not hold elective office.

 Section 3.
 Affiliate Organization Membership.
 Any organization whose primary business or interest is in the area of publicly funded mental health, or mental health related services, and who subscribe to the mission and values of the Association, shall be eligible for Affiliate Organization Membership.
 Acceptance into membership and assessment of dues shall be determined by the Board of Directors of the Association.
 Persons who are members of affiliate organizations may serve on all Association committees, except the Nomination Committee.
 They shall not have a vote on the Board of Directors, and shall not hold elective office.

 Section 1.
 Membership.
 The Board of Directors of this Corporation shall consist of one (1) representative from each member organization.

-A designated representative of a center may give written proxy authority to a designated representative of a different center.
+A designated representative of a member may give written proxy authority to a designated representative of a different member.
 The proxy may be date or action specific or may be on going as delineated in the written authorization.